syncfusion-content/blazor-docs/blazor/pdfviewer-2/toolbar-customization.md

 ## Disable the default items and Add new items in Primary Toolbar

-You can Modify the Primary Toolbar in the PDF Viewer by Assign the `ToolbarItems` as null and Create PdfToolbarItem list which Contains RenderFragment and Index for the Toolbar Items.
-Assign the list to the property `CustomToolbarItems`.
+To customize the Primary Toolbar in the PDF Viewer, you can achieve this by setting the `ToolbarItems` property to null and creating a list of `PdfToolbarItem` objects.
+Each PdfToolbarItem contains a **RenderFragment** and an **Index** for positioning the toolbar items.
+Finally, assign this list to the `CustomToolbarItems` property.

 ```cshtml